Since he was 6 years old, Greg Pignataro had a passion for soccer. He grew up with dreams of going pro or at least earning a college scholarship.

 More Than Women

-This thought pattern was first discovered in the 1970s, as researchers were studying high achieving women.
-These subjects worked hard to get where they were at, yet for some reason felt like they didn’t deserve to be there.
+This thought pattern was first discovered in the 1970s as researchers were studying high-achieving women.
+These subjects worked hard to get where they were, yet for some reason felt like they didn’t deserve to be there.
 They reported living in constant fear of exposing the incompetence they’d somehow managed to hide from the people who hired them.